Search tool

 go-link.
 We show that composite materials can exhibit a viscoelastic (Young's) modulus far higher than that of either constituent.
 The modulus (but not strength) was observed to be substantially greater than that of diamond.
 These composites contain barium titanate inclusions, which undergo a volume change phase transformation if not constrained.
 In the composite the inclusions are partially constrained by the surrounding metal matrix.
 The constraint stabilizes the negative bulk modulus (inverse compressibility) of inclusions.
 The composites are stiffer than diamond over a narrow temperature range.

 Dong, L. Stone, D. S., Lakes, R. S., "Softening of bulk modulus and negative Poisson's ratio in barium titanate ceramic near the Curie point", Philosophical Magazine Lett.
 90, 23-33, Jan.
 (2010).
-Reprints available; if you want one, please request it.
+Formal journal formatted reprints are available; if you want one, please request it.
+Get informal pdf.

 Substantial softening in the bulk modulus (a factor of five) and a negative Poisson ratio (-0.25) have been observed via broadband viscoelastic spectroscopy in the vicinity of the Curie point of a barium titanate ceramic.
 These effects were observed under electrical short-circuit conditions at low deformation frequencies.
 Softening was less in an electric open circuit or at higher frequencies.
 Softening of individual elastic modulus tensor elements is known to occur near phase transformations, but softening of the bulk modulus has not previously been well reported.